cabalamat/frambozenapp/doc/validating_forms.md

 # Validating Forms

+Sometimes when a user inputs a form, the values they enter are invalid.
+This means the form can't proceed.
+This page discusses form validation.

 [TOC]

+## Example: foo.py

 To populate a form with data from a POST request, in Flask (This is a simplified version of the `foo()` view function in [[frambozenapp]]'s `foo.py`):